Last updated Mar. 18, 2023 by Favour Chinaza

-Most scrap yards determine the value of a scrap metal by looking at its weight.
-These types of yards follow the principle of “the more metal you bring, the more money you’ll earn”
+Some Junk yards value scrap metals by looking at their weight.
+These types of yards follow the principle of “the more metal you bring, the more money you’ll earn.”

 To make money selling scrap metals, you need to have a source that provides you with scrap metals.

 Here are places to find scrap metals for business purposes.